Akbarabi/firebase-practice-crud/README.md

 Inspiration and code samples from various open-source projects.

 ```
-eel free to modify or expand upon these sections as needed for your specific project.
+Feel free to modify or expand upon these sections as needed for your specific project.
 ```